 Review time of the Application:

-- FVS shall review the application for the issue or re-registration of a special permit (licence) for the manufacturing or import of veterinary medicinal products and the documents enclosed with the application within 5 business days.
+- FVS shall review the application for conformity assessment of the manufacturer or importer of veterinary medicinal products and the documents enclosed with the application within 5 business days.
 If additional information is required during the examination of the documents, it shall be requested from the applicant.

 - Within 20 business days after the examination of the application, the FVS shall assess the compliance of the manufacturer (including foreign manufacturers)/importer of veterinary medicinal products by performing an inspection.
 During the inspection, the conformity of the premises, equipment, devices, personnel and documentation intended for the manufacture or import of veterinary medicinal products with the requirements set out in the legislation on the manufacture and control of veterinary medicinal products, the procedures for the issuing of the good manufacturing practice compliance certificates to the manufacturer of medicinal products, and with the requirements for the qualification and professional experience of the official responsible for the manufacture of the veterinary medicinal product shall be verified.